 Modular buildings are known for being time efficient, cost-effective, and relocatable.

 They are a “greener” way to build because the factory-controlled process generates less waste and creates less site disturbances.
 They are a “smarter” way to build because the indoor construction environment reduces the risks of accidents, and the endless design opportunities mean the customer has no limitations.

 Today it’s hard to tell the difference between at “stick-built” building and a modular relocatable building, thanks to state-of-the-art planning, design and use of construction materials.
-In the end, one difference is clear: a modular building is built with relocation in mind.
+In the end, one difference is clear: a custom modular building is designed with relocation in mind.